-In addition to a conference table, fax machine, television, tea/coffee machine and filing space, each Party Room has computer facilities which are supplied with standard office software and has access to the Council's modern.gov system.
-A printer is also located in each Party Room for reasons of confidentiality.
+In addition to a conference table, fax machine, printer, scanner, television, tea/coffee machine and filing space, each Party Room has computer facilities which are supplied with standard office software and has access to the Council's modern.gov system.

-Correspondence
+• Correspondence

-Items for typing may be left in Room G42 or G35, where a confidential secretarial service will be available for letters, reports and all other correspondence related to Council or constituency work.
+Items for typing may be left with Democratic Services, where a confidential secretarial service is available for letters, reports and all other correspondence related to Council or constituency work.